Genobank/biosample-permission-token/README.md

-# GenoBank.io biosample permission token
+# GenoBank.io Biosample Permission Token

 This repository contains a smart contract for storing GenoBank.io related tokens.
 GenoBank.io uses claims, encoded in non-fungible tokens, to establish a chain of trust for licensing and sublicensing agreements.